huggingface/swift-coreml-transformers/README.md

 ### Notes

-We use `git-lfs` to store large model files.
+We use `git-lfs` to store large model files and it is required to obtain some of the files the app needs to run.
+See how to install `git-lfs`on the [installation page](https://git-lfs.github.com/)